rjspencer/docs/api.md

 	}

 # /accounts
-This endpoint is used for interacting with the accounts the authenticated user has admin access to.
+This endpoint is used for interacting with accounts on StageBloc, whether it be a user's admin accounts, accounts they're following, etc

 ## /accounts/list
 Lists the accounts the currently authenticated user has admin access to.
 No parameters are required for this endpoint.